 Judicial Review of Constitutional Amendments: Taiwan

-Constitutionalism in Context (David S. Law ed., CUP 2019, Forthcoming)
+Constitutionalism in Context (David S. Law ed., Cambridge University Press 2022)

 Scholars frequently distinguish between “hard” and “soft” forms of judicial review: “hard” review gives courts the final say on constitutional questions, whereas “soft” review attempts to strike a balance between judicial and legislative supremacy by giving the legislature the ability to override or set aside what the courts have done.
 However, the binary hard/soft distinction does not convey the full spectrum of possibilities between the extremes of legislative and judicial supremacy.
 On the one hand, so-called “hard” review can in practice operate like soft review because, even in systems of nominally hard review, the government usually retains the ability to effectively override the courts via constitutional amendment.
 On the other hand, courts have increasingly turned to options that are harder than “hard” review.
 A small but growing number of courts—the Taiwanese Constitutional Court among them—have claimed the power to invalidate constitutional amendments as unconstitutional.
 Yet even judicial review of constitutional amendments does not exhaust the options at their disposal.